Skip to content

 Morehouse College

 Dr. Hideko Sera, Director of Equity, Inclusion, and Belonging at Morehouse College, is a seasoned higher education female leader of color with a proven commitment to educational and social justice.
-She has worked in clinical psychology, PK12 to life-long learning, and DEI (diversity, equity, and inclusion) and has served in numerous national-level positions such as the Board of Educational Affairs for the American Psychological Association.
-Matters related to the first-generation students, internationalization of the US education, women’s education and leadership, BIPOC leadership development and retention of BIPOC faculty and students, and mentorship relationships have been part of Dr. Sera’s portfolio as she examines power, privilege, and intersectionality within these domains.
+She has worked in clinical psychology, PK12 to life-long learning, and DEI leadership (diversity, equity, and inclusion); she has also served in numerous national-level positions such as the Board of Educational Affairs for the American Psychological Association.
+Matters related to first-generation students, the internationalization of the US education system, women’s education and leadership, BIPOC leadership development and retention of BIPOC faculty and students, and mentorship relationships have been part of Dr. Sera’s portfolio as she examines power, privilege, and intersectionality within these domains.

 Nelson Soto